anuragambuja/data-engineering-gcp/BigQuery.md

   * Place the table with the _largest_ number of rows first, followed by the table with the _fewest_ rows, and then place the remaining tables by decreasing size.
 This is due to how BigQuery works internally: the first table will be distributed evenly and the second table will be broadcasted to all the nodes.

 ## Pricing
+- BigQuery pricing has two main components:

-BigQuery pricing is divided in 2 main components: processing and storage.
-There are also additional charges for other operations such as ingestion or extraction.
-The cost of storage is fixed and at the time of writing is US$0.02 per GB per month; you may check the current storage pricing [in this link](https://cloud.google.com/bigquery/pricing#storage).
+  - Storage pricing is the cost to store data that you load into BigQuery.
+The cost of storage is fixed and at the time of writing is US$0.02 per GB per month.

-Data processing has a [2-tier pricing model](https://cloud.google.com/bigquery/pricing#analysis_pricing_models):
+  - Compute pricing:  Compute pricing is the cost to process queries, including SQL queries, user-defined functions, scripts, and certain data manipulation language (DML) and data definition language (DDL) statements.
-- Bigquery On demand pricing (default): US$6.25 per TB per month; the first TB of the month is free.
+    - On-demand pricing (per TiB).
+With this pricing model, you are charged for the number of bytes processed by each query.
+US$6.25 per TB per month; the first TB of the month is free.
+    - Capacity pricing (per slot-hour).
+With this pricing model, you are charged for compute capacity used to run queries, measured in slots (virtual CPUs) over time.
+This model takes advantage of BigQuery editions.
+You can use the BigQuery autoscaler or purchase slot commitments, which are dedicated capacity that is always available for your workloads, at a lower price.

-- BigQuery Editions: The idea with big query editions is that the consumer doesn't need to have to figure out all their reservations and how many Flex jobs or Flex slots they would need and variable loads they can configure this all in their bigquery Edition as an autoscaling solution autoscaling up and autoscaling down and the customer consumes the slots as required but also controls the volume and velocity if you will of those slots being used.
+      - The idea with big query editions is that the consumer doesn't need to have to figure out all their reservations and how many Flex jobs or Flex slots they would need and variable loads they can configure this all in their bigquery Edition as an autoscaling solution autoscaling up and autoscaling down and the customer consumes the slots as required but also controls the volume and velocity if you will of those slots being used.
+        - BigQuery editions slot capacity:
+          - is available in 3 editions: Standard, Enterprise, and Enterprise Plus.
+          - applies to query costs, including BigQuery ML, DML, and DDL statements.
+          - does not apply to storage costs or BI Engine costs.
+          - does not apply to streaming inserts and using the BigQuery Storage API.
+          - can leverage the BigQuery autoscaler.
+          - is billed per second with a one minute minimum
+        - Optional BigQuery editions slot commitments:
+          - are available for one or three year periods.
+          - are available in Enterprise and Enterprise Plus editions.
+          - are regional capacity.
+Commitments in one region or multi-region cannot be used in another region or multi-region and cannot be moved.
+          - can be shared across your entire organization.
+There is no need to buy slot commitments for every project.
+          - are offered with a 100-slot minimum and increments of 100 slots.
+          - are automatically renewed unless set to cancel at the end of the period.

   - Flexibility:
     - Match workloads to tiers, so you only pay for
     - Mix and match editions for the best price performance per workload